azliu0/dotfiles/latex/README.md

 ### note on asymptote diagrams

-Normally, compiling an asymptote diagram looks something like this:
+Normally, compiling an asymptote diagram locally is a multi-step process:
 1. compile as usual, e.g.,
 ```sh
 latexmk -pdf